Jerry White (criminal): Crime

 At 11:30 a.m.
 March 8, 1981, Jerry White entered Alexander's Grocery Store in Taft, Florida, with the intent to rob the store.
 At the time, Alex Alexander, the store's 53-year-old owner, and James A. Melson, a 34-year-old customer, were the only people in the store.
 White led Alexander and Melson to a bathroom at the back of the store and then shot them both with a pistol.
 White shot Melson twice, once in his arm and once in his head, while Alexander was shot in the spine.
 After White shot Alexander and Melson, two unsuspecting customers, a man and his 12-year-old daughter, entered the store.
 White attempted to force the customers into a freezer and, when they refused, then attempted to shoot them both at point-blank range.
 However, the gun misfired.
 Afterwards, White departed the store on foot, while the man and his daughter left the store in their car and reported the shootings to a nearby police officer.
-During the robbery, White robbed the store of $388.
+During the robbery, White robbed the store of $388 (equivalent to $ today).

 Orange County deputy sheriffs found Jerry White lying on his side in a wooded area with cash in his pockets less than an hour after the shootings.
 When White was apprehended, police discovered that he had sustained gunshot wounds in the groin and left thigh.
 Police denied that he was shot during his arrest and stated that he accidentally shot himself while attempting to tuck his pistol back into his pants while he was still in the store.

 Paramedics transported Melson and Alexander to the Orlando Regional Medical Center, where Melson was pronounced dead.
-Alexander remained in critical condition for days, being kept alive with a respirator.
+Alexander remained in critical condition for days, being kept alive with a ventilator.
 Ultimately, his spinal cord injuries caused him to be paralyzed from the neck down and unable to speak for the rest of his life.
-Alexander remained in a Veterans Administration hospital in that condition until he died approximately four years later, in October 1985, of heart failure and other complications related to the injuries he sustained in the shooting.
+Alexander remained in a Veterans Administration hospital in that condition, in severe pain according to his children and ex-wife, until he died in September 1985 of heart failure and other complications related to the injuries he sustained in the shooting.